cerfacs-globc/icclim/doc/source/dev/bootstrap_maintainability_audit.rst

 Why this matters:

 - maintainers can now find the intended support boundary;
-- workflow and implementation intent are less dependent on tribal knowledge;
+- workflow and implementation intent are less dependent on undocumented project context;
 - this is directly helpful for FAIR4RS reuse and onboarding.

 Validation tooling